Fallout 3 downloadable content: Plot

 The Brotherhood of Steel Outcasts are trying to acquire a stash of pre-war technology in a bunker near the metro.
-However, the armory can only be unlocked with a code, and the code can only be obtained from a virtual reality simulation of one of the greatest battles of the Fallout universe: the liberation of Anchorage, Alaska from invading Chinese troops.
-The Outcasts cannot use the simulation because an external interface device, the player's Pip-Boy, is required.
+However, the armory can only be unlocked with a code, and the code can only be obtained from a virtual reality simulation of one of the most important battles of the Fallout universe: the liberation of Anchorage, Alaska from invading Chinese troops.
+The Outcasts cannot use the simulation because an external interface device, the Lone Wanderer's Pip-Boy, is required.
 The player is recruited to complete the simulation in return for a share of the reward.

 In the simulation, the player is tasked with fighting the Chinese in various scenarios, such as clearing out bunkers in a cliff, hitting strategic targets, and finally defeating the Chinese general in single combat.
-Once the simulation is complete, the player gains access to the armory and the advanced weapons it contains.
-Upon opening the door and took their rewards, the Lone Wanderer witness an argument between Outcast Commander McGraw and Defender Sibley who refused the former for sharing the equipment to the Wanderer.
-The player could save McGraw or leave him to die at the hands of Sibley.
-After which, Sibley and his followers would attempt to kill the player.
+Once the simulation is complete, the player gains access to the armory and the advanced technology it contains.
+Upon opening the door and claiming their rewards, the Lone Wanderer witnesses an argument between Protector McGraw and Defender Sibley, who revolts and betrays the former for sharing the equipment with the Lone Wanderer.
+The player can fight alongside McGraw, Specialist Olin, and their loyalists or leave them to die at the hands of Sibley and his rebels.
+Either way, the revolting Outcasts must be killed or evaded.